 My Health Record – Data Linkage Project (project did not proceed)

 A register of conforming software products has been created to ensure that software developers are creating software that is conformant to government legislation, and for healthcare providers and vendors to understand which software companies are conformant.
+Find out more on My Health Record.

 A register of conforming software products